Shopify SEO: Best Practices for Your Store

 Google My Business

 To improve your Local SEO, for starters, is crucial to list your store on Google My Business.
-It is a simple procedure that can bring you a large amount of traffic to your store.
+It is a simple procedure that can bring a large amount of traffic to your store and help you increase dropshipping sales.
 When listing your store in Google My Business, you will have to add the address of your registered company, phone number, and working hours.
 Additionally, you should collect reviews from your customers as these will be shown in your Google My Business section for your brand’s name.
 In practice, the more and higher rating you obtain, the better will be your brand image.

 Listing your Shopify store in industry-related business directories is a win for Local SEO.
 When shopping online, customers tend to search for stores that have shipping in the area they live in.
 Therefore, according to your dropshipping options, you should list your store in business directories that are relevant to your shipping locations.
 After completing this step, your online store will be visible to a larger audience, and your chances to boost your profits will increase as well.